Uriarra School [1897 - 2001]

 Uriarra village and the surrounding sheep and cattle grazing district of Uriarra are near the Murrumbidgee River about 20 km west of Canberra.
 The area's first European occupation followed explorations of the Yass region in the 1820s.
 The name Uriarra (or Urayarra) is an Aboriginal term meaning either 'flat rock' or 'running to the feast' derived from a long-held practice of feasting on vast numbers of Bogong moths that congregated seasonally in the area.
 Mrs Eliza McDonald (1831-1917) recounted how Aboriginal people would gather locally in the early summer, collect large quantities of moths in the nearby hills and cook them on a big rock by the Murrumbidgee River, not far from the McDonald homestead on Uriarra station.

-Eliza's father-in-law, John McDonald, a Scottish immigrant, was the pioneering squatter of Uriarra station, which he named and settled on in the 1830s.
+Eliza's father-in-law, Archibald McDonald, a Scottish immigrant, was the pioneering squatter of Uriarra station, which he named and settled on in the 1830s.
 Eliza was the first child of George Webb who had resided at Tidbinbilla before moving to Uriarra in 1864, onto a property he named 'Brookvale'.
 When George Webb died in 1891, his three sons were settled locally: the eldest George at 'Woodstock', William at adjoining 'Fairlight' and Joseph at 'Brookvale'.
-Their sister Eliza and her husband John McDonald junior resided nearby.
+Their sister Eliza and her husband John McDonald resided nearby.
 Between them, the McDonald and Webb families occupied much of the Uriarra district in the mid to later 1800s (refer to the district map below).

 Uriarra provisional school